Temple Tree Resort & Spa

 Excellent breakfasts with fresh fruit, pastries and eggs cooked to order

-To start planning your vacation to Temple Tree Resort & Spa
+Call us on 858 523 9000 to start planning your vacation to Temple Tree Resort & Spa or take a look at our itineraries to Pokhara

-The rooms are spread out in two-story cottages overlooking an inner courtyard with private verandas - perfect for sitting outside in the morning with a Nepali 'chia' in hand.
-Blending modern Western levels of comfort with a twist of Himalayan design, the rooms are a welcome relief after a trek in the Annapurna Range, although they are a little on the small side.
+The rooms are housed in two-storey cottages overlooking an inner courtyard with private verandas - perfect for sitting outside in the morning with a Nepali 'chia' in hand.
+Blending modern comfort with a twist of Himalayan design, the rooms are a welcome relief after a trek in the Annapurna Range.
 There are also two larger Apartments and also a Suite.
-Rooms come with TVs with modern bathrooms.
+Rooms come with TVs, air- condiitioning and modern bathrooms.
 Don't expect mountain views from your room though, although some rooms on the north side have partial views.

-In the central courtyard, you will find a smallish unheated pool, complete with open Jacuzzi.
+In the central courtyard, there is a lovely pool and pool bar with a laid back atmosphere.
 There is also a good quality spa using Himalayan techniques that again will ensure your weary legs are refreshed and reinvigorated.

-Temple Tree Resort & Spa is located about a 10-minute walk from the main Lakeside area which has numerous restaurants and bars.
+Temple Tree Resort & Spa is located about a 10-minute walk from the main Lakeside area which has numerous restaurants and bars which we recommending exploring if you base yourselve here.

 Temple Tree is probably the best choice in Pokhara (compared with Fishtail and the Shangri-la), but the town isn't known for the quality of its hotels.
 It doesn't pretend to be all bells and whistles, but for a couple of nights to explore Pokhara and rest after a trek, it is a superb choice.